joemoose/dungeoneers.d20/docs/spells.md

 ## Selling a Spell

 A fully charged spell tablet can typically be sold for 2d6 x 100 coins in a large settlement.
-A depleted tablet is, at most, a third of its value.
+A depleted tablet is, at most,  half to a third of its value.

 ## Spells List